alikariminik/Milestone-Project-Two/README.md

 * It should be entirely possible for an individual utilising a keyboard only to be able to click "Find my dream holiday!" button, home button and select on option a or option b image.

 Implementation:
 * The user will be able to navigate the site using only a keyboard.
-All buttons and images can be selected utlising both mouse clicks and "keydown" enter.
+All buttons and images can be selected utilising both mouse clicks and "keydown" enter.

 User Story: